trychlos/pwix-cookie-manager/README.md

 `pwix:cookie-manager` doesn't manage the cookies by themselves, I mean their value.
 So, whether the _cookie_ is really a cookie, i.e. a data file sent from the server to the client before HTTP headers, and so on, is entirey up to the application (resp. another package).

 Instead, `pwix:cookie-manager` manages what can be called the cookie _semantic_, i.e. a name and a description, an originator, a category, a status, along with some other properties which are only relevant for the aim of management.
-All that semantic, along wihh the user consentement, is stored in the `localStorage` of the browser.
+All that semantic, along with the user consentement, is stored in the `localStorage` of the browser.

 `pwix:cookie-manager` distinguishes five type of cookies: